See our glossary sections below:

 Tabbouli (also written as Tabbouleh): A salad whose main ingredients include chopped parsley, bulgur, and tomatoes.
 (For a recipe, see: Middle Eastern Cuisine and Recipes.)

-Tahini: A paste made of sesame seeds and used in Middle Eastern cooking.
+Tahini: A paste made of ground sesame seeds and used in Middle Eastern cooking.

 People, Culture, and Religion

 Bedouin: The name for the (formerly) nomadic, pastoral desert people of several countries of the Middle East and North African deserts.
-In Saudi Arabia, most Bedouins are now settled.
+In Saudi Arabia, most Bedouins have settled into towns or cities.